-All 16 to 18 year olds who live in Royal Greenwich or who attend a Royal Greenwich school have the right to attend a post 16 centre which offers the course of study they wish to follow, provided that they:
+All 16 to 18 year olds who live or attend school in Royal Greenwich have the right to attend a post 16 centre in the borough provided they:

-- meet the entry requirements, which may vary from centre to centre
+- meet the entry requirements, which may vary by centre

-- enter a learning agreement which is acceptable to both the student and the centre that he or she has chosen.
+- enter a learning agreement which is acceptable to the student and their chosen centre.

-Other applicants who meet these two conditions, including those from outside Greenwich, are also welcome to apply and will be offered places where possible.
+Other applicants who meet these conditions, including those from outside Royal Greenwich, are also welcome to apply and will be offered places where possible.